ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 A definition's scope is the set of environments where it is reachable.

 Although OCaml is an expression-oriented language, it is not entirely free of statements.
 The global `let` is a statement that may change the state of the global environment by adding a name-value *binding*.
 In some sense, that `let` is the only statement OCaml has.
-Note that top level expressions also fall into that category because they are equivalent to `let _ =` definitions.
+Note that top-level expressions also fall into that category because they are equivalent to `let _ =` definitions.
 ```ocaml
 # (1.0 +. sqrt 5.0) /.
 2.0;;
 - : float = 1.6180339887498949